tgibson11/pysystemtrade/docs/production.md

       - In API settings: check "Download open orders on connect", uncheck "Read-only"
     - [Install mongodb](https://docs.mongodb.com/manual/administration/install-on-linux/).
 Latest v4 is recommended, as [Arctic doesn't support 5](https://github.com/man-group/arctic#requirements) yet
     - create a file 'private_config.yaml' in the private directory of [pysystemtrade](/private), and optionally a ['private_control_config.yaml' file in the same directory](#process-configuration) See [here for more details](#system-defaults--private-config)
-       - Update email password in private_config.yaml (do not commit)
+       - Update email & Barchart passwords in private_config.yaml (do not commit)
          - `cp -r $HOME/private $HOME/pysystemtrade/private`
     - [check a mongodb server is running with the right data directory](/docs/data.md#mongo-db) command line: `mongod --dbpath $MONGO_DATA`
     - launch an IB gateway (this could be done automatically depending on your security setup)